ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodological Details

 \subsection{Inference Formalization}

-In this section, we formalize the two-step decoding iteration as follows.
-Crucially, standard causal attention is consistently applied throughout the decoding process, and the position IDs for all tokens always correspond to their indices in the correct ground-truth sequence, remaining invariant regardless of this repositioning.
+In this section, we formalize the two-stage decoding iteration as follows.
+Crucially, standard causal attention is consistently applied throughout the decoding process, and the position IDs for all tokens always correspond to their indices in the original correct sequence, remaining invariant regardless of this reordering.
 By using these consistent position IDs with RoPE~\citep{su2021roformer}, the model correctly perceives relative positions even when the input buffer is reordered.

-\paragraph{Step I: Diffusion-based Slot Planning.} The first step leverages the model's MDM capability to plan the next decoding slots.
+\paragraph{Stage I: Diffusion-based Slot Selection.} The first stage leverages the model's MDM capability to select the next decoding slots.
 At a timestep $t$ (defined as the ratio of remaining masked slots), we construct the input $\Tilde{\boldsymbol{S}}_t$ for enabling KV cache by concatenating already-decoded clean slots ($\Tilde{\boldsymbol{S}}_t^{\text{clean}}$, in generation order) with the remaining masked slots ($\Tilde{\boldsymbol{S}}_t^{\text{masked}}$, in their original positional order).
-The planning process then generates a draft for all masked slots.
-This draft serves a dual purpose: providing a basis for scoring each slot for planning, and acting as a speculative guess for the subsequent infilling stage~\citep{leviathan2023speculative}.
+The selection process then generates a draft for all masked slots.
+This draft serves a dual purpose: providing a basis for scoring each slot for selection, and acting as a speculative guess for the subsequent infilling stage~\citep{leviathan2023speculative}.
 Specifically, for each position $j$ in the $i$-th slot of $\Tilde{\boldsymbol{S}}_t^{\text{masked}}$, a draft token $\Tilde{d}^{i,j}_{t}$ is sampled from the model's marginal distribution, conditioned on the leading context:

 where $\Tilde{\boldsymbol{S}}_{t, \leqslant(i,j)}^{\text{masked}}$ denote the tokens before the position of the target token.
 This yields a draft version of the masked slots, denoted as $\Tilde{\boldsymbol{S}}_t^{\text{draft}}=\{\Tilde{d}^{i,j}_{t}\}$.
 We then quantify the model's certainty score of $i$-th slot $\Tilde{S}_t^i$ in $\Tilde{\boldsymbol{S}}_t^{\text{masked}}$ as the model's predicted probability of its first token $\Tilde{d}^{i,1}_{t}$: